GoBoundless/spar/README.md

       aws_secret: "my+super+secret+access+key"
       deploy_bucket: "mysite.test.com"

-Obviously you'll need to enter your own credentials.
-You can look your credentials up on the [AWS Security Credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page.
+You'll need to enter your own credentials.
+You can find your S3 credentials on the [AWS Security Credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page.

 Next, you'll need visit the [AWS  S3 Console](https://console.aws.amazon.com/s3/home) and create a bucket to host your app.
 We suggest using the same as your fully qualified domain name.
 You should not use this bucket for anything else.